Via Valais

 The Via Valais is our Grand Tour of the Alps!
 This high-mountain route has been designed specifically with trail runners in mind.
 You'll traverse valleys, run over high passes, and through meadows on your journey from Arolla to Zermatt.

 Trail run the classic Haute Route through the Alps– but using specific trails that have been selected with trail runners in mind!
-The Haute Route has long been a famous hiking and skiing track, but now a new version, designed just for trail runners by our friends at Elevation, takes you across the mountainous Swiss Canton of Valais.
+The Haute Route has long been a famous hiking and skiing track, but now a new version, designed just for trail runners by our friends at ALPSinsight, takes you across the mountainous Swiss Canton of Valais.
 This multi-day trail running tour avoids the busiest trails while contouring around impressive landscape to cover more runnable ground than the traditional trail runner’s version of the Haute Route.
+As a level 3-4 tour, the Via Valais features big mountain days, sometimes over 16miles long with more than 6000ft climbing and descending.

 Our version of the Via Valais starts in the beautiful Swiss village of Arolla, famous as a base for mountaineering.
 We have a full day to find our trail running feet in this valley, before heading off on our journey towards Zermatt, at the foot of the Matterhorn.